Executive Function Coaching for Adults: A Complete Guide to Skills, Strategies, and Success

 Goal Setting and Accountability

-Breaking long-term goals into smaller, achievable steps with regular check-ins.
+Breaking down long-term goals into actionable steps with regular check-ins.

 Time-Blocking and Scheduling

-Using digital calendars, reminders, and apps to allocate specific times for tasks.
+Using calendars, reminders, and digital tools to assign specific times for tasks.

 Visual Tools and Checklists